 - Any squamous cell carcinoma and basal cell carcinoma in an anatomic location that requires tissue conservation for optical reconstruction.

-- Squamous cell carcinomas in patients with immunosuppression.
+- Squamous cell carcinomas in clients with immunosuppression.

 - Squamous cell carcinomas on the scalp and nail bed.